 - Remove contaminated clothing (in order to remove the chemical and provide better access to flush affected skin).

-- Do not remove clothing that is adhering to the skin.
+- Do not remove clothing that is stuck to the skin.
 Cut around it where possible and leave the affected area covered.

 - The priority is to remove the chemical (not neutralise it) from the casualty as quickly as possible as burning will continue until all of the chemical has gone.

-- While flushing the skin, care must be taken to prevent the water flowing over unaffected areas as this will spread the damage.
+- While flushing the skin, care must be taken to prevent the water flowing over unaffected areas as this will spread the chemical and cause further damage.

-- This flushing should be maintained for 20 minutes to remove the chemical and cool the affected area.
+- This flushing should be maintained to remove the chemical and cool the affected area until emergency services arrive.

-- Do not allow acid to enter the nose or mouth as it is important that the casualty’s airway is maintained.
-Flush these areas first to limit damage if they have been exposed to the chemical.
+- Do not allow the chemical to enter the nose or mouth as it is important that the casualty’s airway is maintained.
+Flush these areas first to limit damage if they have been exposed.

 DO NOT COVER BURNS OR WIPE

-Officers now have decontamination kits to provide an immediate response to hazardous / corrosive substance attacks.
+Officers now have decontamination kits to provide an immediate response to acid or corrosive substance attacks.